burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 }
 ```

+So in the "book" portion, each chapter would focus on an aspect of the blockchain, and each section in that chapter would explore variations within that aspect, for example: a chapter all about consensus mechanisms with each section exploring a minimal implimentation of various ones.

-and then had different variations for Bitcoin, Ethereum, etc showing what configurations lead to those properties
+and then after had different configurations of the blockchains for Bitcoin, Ethereum, etc showing what configurations lead to those properties and what the differences are

 <br><br><br>